A Majorization-Minimization Algorithm for Computing the Karcher Mean of Positive Definite Matrices: Conclusion

 \section{Conclusion}

 This paper has presented a novel algorithm for computing the Karcher mean of positive definite matrices based on the majorization-minimization (MM) principle.
-The MM algorithm is fast, simple to implement, and has a theoretical convergence guarantee.
+The MM algorithm is simple to implement and has a theoretical convergence guarantee.
+Compared with the standard gradient descent algorithm, this algorithm does not need to choose a step size in each iteration.
+Compared with the linearized gradient descent algorithm in~\cite{Bini2013}, it has a global convergence guarantee and from the experiments considered in the paper, it converges faster when the condition numbers of the matrices are large.
+However, the accuracy of the MM algorithm is not as good, which might be due to the implementation.

 There are some possible future directions arising from this work.
 First, the MM algorithm strongly depends on the choice of the majorization function (in our case, the function $G(\bX,\bX')$), and it would be interesting to investigate that if other majorization functions give better performance.
 Second, it would also be interesting to apply the framework of MM algorithms to other manifold optimization problems.